aharshbe/automated_webcam_taker/readme.md

 # Webcam automated image taker + emailer
 ## Purpose
-* Just to see if it could be done
+* Just to see if it could be done -- it can! 📸
 * Inspired by constantly seeing folks block their computer webcams with post-its or tape
 	* Script that installs homebrew silently
 	* Installs imagesnap silently
 	* Takes an image (can't yet disable the green light indicator)
 	* Emails the image to an email
-	* Deletes the image from tmp/
+	* Deletes the image from `/tmp`
-	* Clears trash
+	* Clears trash to remove evidence 😉

 ### Usage: